sinara-hw/Sayma_Metlino_Documentation/sayma_amc/routing.rst

 I/O connections
 ---------------

 General block schematic below shows simplified connections between I/O and components.
 Some unused connectors were left out to improve readability of this schematic.
+Front panel connectors (green) and back connectors (blue) are arranged in the same order as in the PCB.

 .. figure:: img/Sayma_AMC_general.svg

     General block schematic

+.. _transceiver_connections:

 Transceiver connections
 -----------------------